AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxParameter.rst

-There are several values of the :c:macro:`kOfxParamPropDoubleType` that say it should be interpretted as a size or position.
+There are several values of the :c:macro:`kOfxParamPropDoubleType` that say it should be interpreted as a size or position.
 These are expressed and proportional to the current project's size.
 This will allow the parameter to scale cleanly with project size changes and to be represented to the user in an appropriate range.